 Creating a form

-A form is an entity with which you can collect input from the people who participate in your flow.
-Forms are predominantly used in flows like processes, projects, and cases in Kissflow.
+A form is an entity with which you can collect input from the people who participate in your workflow.
+Forms are predominantly used in flows like processes, projects, and boards in Kissflow.
 A form has three primary components - section, field, and table.

 Sections